dimpase/M2/Package-Writing-Style-Guide.md

 * Package configuration options
-    * Package configuration options should be restricted to options that can sensibly be set to a single value for the whole session.
+    * Package configuration options should be restricted to options that can sensibly be set to a single value for the user's whole session.

 * Solutions to puzzles:
     * To get a user symbol, such as "x", use ```getSymbol "x"```.
 To get n user variables starting with